Training-Free Activation Sparsity in Large Language Models: Results

 \subsection{End-to-end Decoding Speed-up}

 We benchmark \oursmethod's end-to-end single-batch decoding latency by integrating it with GPT-Fast \citep{gptfast}.
 We enable CUDA graphs and \texttt{torch.compile}.
 Tests use Llama-2 (7B, 13B) and Llama-3 (8B, 70B) models at 0\%, 25\%, 40\%, and 50\% uniform sparsities.
+We use the standard inference benchmarking setup in GPT-Fast, which passes in roughly 5 input tokens and generates at most 200 output tokens.
 Our GPU power limit settings are 500W and 300W for A100 and A6000 respectively.
 As shown in Table \ref{table:inference-results}, \oursmethod achieves significant speed-ups of up to $1.53\times$ and $1.8\times$ at 40\% and 50\% sparsity respectively. \oursmethod is slower than the baseline at 0\% sparsity on A100 due to \texttt{torch.compile} strengthening the \texttt{torch.matmul} baseline.
 This suggests further room for optimization of our kernel.
 We find lower speedups for Llama-3-8B compared to Llama-2-7B partially due to its larger LM Head, which we do not currently sparsify.
+We leave the sparsification of LM Head to future work.